Why Are Slow Upload Speeds Making You Want to Scream? Testing Solutions for Our Pixelated Lives

 1. Why is my upload speed so slow compared to my download speed?

-Most ISPs focus on download speeds because people stream and browse over they upload.
+Most ISPs prioritize download speeds because people stream and browse more than they upload.

 2. Can a new router improve upload speeds?